Forest Therapy Guide Training

 Three vegetarian meals are provided at $60.00 per person per day.
 All main meals are gluten-free.
 Breakfast includes gluten-free oats and other options.

-Tuition for the six-month Guide Training and Certification Program is $3410 USD.
 This includes the week-long intensive training and six months of mentored practicum.
 It does not include travel, lodging, ground transportation, or meals.

 For more information and registration click here